quandquang1312/somefuncs/README.md

-Res to upload some funcs that I find interesting coding
+Repo to upload some funcs, small progs that I found interesting when coding